+Appendix

-Appendix Glossary of terms
+Glossary of terms

-- Affected people Individuals whose human rights have been or may be affected by a company's operations, products, or services. - Bonded labour Also known as debt bondage, bonded labour happens when people give themselves into slavery as security against a loan or when they inherit a debt from a relative.
-It can be made to look like an employment agreement but one where the worker starts with a debt to pay off only to find it impossible. - Collective bargaining The process of negotiation between employers and a group of employees aimed at agreements (Collective Bargaining Agreements, CBAs) to regulate working salaries, working conditions, benefits, and other aspects of workers' compensation and rights for workers. - Decommissioning The formal process of removing something from an active status.
-In business, this can mean, for example, retiring a mill or similar physical facilities. - Due diligence An ongoing risk management process in order to identify, prevent, mitigate, and account for how to address adverse impacts on human rights stemming from company activities or which may be directly linked to company operations, products, or services by a business relationship.
-Includes four key steps: assessing actual and potential human rights impacts; integrating and acting on the findings; tracking responses; and communicating about how impacts are addressed.
+Affected people - Individuals whose human rights have been or may be affected by a company's operations, products, or services.

+Collective bargaining - The process of negotiation between employers and a group of employees aimed at agreements (Collective Bargaining Agreements, CBAs) to regulate working salaries, working conditions, benefits, and other aspects of workers' compensation and rights for workers.

+Decommissioning - The formal process of removing something from an active status.
+In business, this can mean, for example, retiring a mill or similar physical facilities.

+Due diligence - An ongoing risk management process in order to identify, prevent, mitigate, and account for how to address adverse impacts on human rights stemming from company activities or which may be directly linked to company operations, products, or services by a business relationship.
+Includes four key steps: assessing actual and potential human rights impacts; integrating and acting on the findings; tracking responses; and communicating about how impacts≈are addressed.